 Depending on the calendar year, all bowl games and playoff games would be completed on or around the first or second weekend of January.

 So there you have it.
 That’s my plan to fix the broken mess of FBS division college football playoffs.
 I know it’s not perfect, but it’s better than what we have currently where some teams are left out and others are allowed in for the sake of bias and/or money.

 If you like this plan…share it with your friends and social media groupies.

 If you don’t like it, then come up with a better plan instead of complaining about this one.

 It’s not perfect.
 It needs some tweaks.
-It won’t be easy, nor will many of you pathetic blowhards of college football like this idea, but it would work.
+It won’t be easy, nor will many of you pathetic, blowhard college football fans enjoy the changes, but it could work.